Glider Yoko | Flanders Marine Institute

 Glider Yoko

-The low power nature of the vehicle, coupled with the ability to pilot it from anywhere in the world (with an internet connection), makes the glider ideal for remote operations.
-These vehicles are often used in harsh polar environments or in the deep sea where they can operate for months on end.
-The low logistics nature of the vehicle allows it to be deployed by a single technician from almost any size ship.
+The low power consumption of the vehicle, coupled with the ability to pilot it from anywhere in the world (with an internet connection), makes Glider Yoko ideal for remote operations.
+Hence, these vehicles are often used in harsh polar environments or in the deep sea where they can operate for months on end.
+They are perfectly suited for the observation of large-scale oceanographic features in the water column.
+The low-logistics nature of the vehicle allows it to be deployed by a single technician from almost any size ship.

 Technical details